hardwario/docs/chester/catalog-applications/chester-clime.md

 # CHESTER Clime

-This chapter describes the core functionality, hardware description, and example **JSON** message of the catalog application **CHESTER Clime**.
+This article describes the core functionality, hardware description, and example **JSON** message of the catalog application **CHESTER Clime**.

 :::caution

 Some of the basics are not provided, as they are common for all **CHESTER** catalog applications.
-For example, see the chapter [**Platform Management**](category/platform-management/) on how to work with the interactive console.
+For example, see the article [**Platform Management**](category/platform-management/) on how to work with the interactive console.

 :::